matfin/mattfinucane.com/mattfinucane/content/blog/_index.md

 ---
-title: 			"Posts"
+title: 			"Welcome to the blog"
-description: 	"Blog posts"
+description: 	"This is where I document my experiences with using new technologies."
 identifier:		"blog"
 ---